-Turn Up! at Dallas Love FieldTags: motivate and outreach
+Turn Up! at Dallas Love FieldTags: motivate, outreach, and mxp

 Task: Present at the Dallas Love Field for the DCOL Turn Up!
 Event

 Every year, the Frontiers of Flight Museum hosts Turn Up!, an event where kids can learn about science and math.
 Once again, we brought the MXP equipped with 3D printers, Lego sumobots, and our world class FTC robot, Kraken.
 We ran the sumobots on a table outside of the MXP and 3D printing inside.
 We also demoed Kraken and Argos, which were great attention grabbers to get kids interested in the MXP.
 The kids enjoyed programming the Lego sumobots and battling them against each other, as well as creating their very own customized 3D printed key chain.
 The 3D printers were very busy this year so we had to create extra space outside of the MXP for more laptops with the 3D printing software.

 We drove Kraken around the exhibition room and talked to many interested parents about the joy of robotics.
 While we talked to the parents, someone driving the robot would showcase the capabilities of Kraken by bringing kids glyphs and shaking hands with the relic arm.
 Kraken was great for showing families what FTC is about.
 We also had Argos for display but the steering was broken so we didnt drive it.
 Around 1100 people turned up to the event and we talked to most of them about what we do here at Iron Reign.
 Turn Up was a great opportunity to introduce kids to the world of STEM and robotics and we hope to have more opportunities like this in the future.